 Without candor I say that every bike that arrives in our shop for conversion creates a sense of excitement.
 The reason is that we love bikes, working on bikes, transforming bikes into electric bikes and most importantly...taking a bike and reconditioning it back into its original condition.
 To us, it is very rewarding work.
 Many times we have taken bikes to convert to electric knowing from the very start we would lose money but we cannot resist the challenge.
 The experience we gain by these difficult projects is what makes us the best in the business.

 This is a commercial grade ultrasonic cleaner.
 Ultrasonic cleaners use high pressure sound waves to create minute cavitation bubbles that force contaminates from objects placed in the tank.
 We use a biodegradable cleaner in conjunction with the ultrasonic cleaning tank.
 Nothing can clean a chain, derailleur or cassette better than ultrasound cleaning.
-It is through the use of ultrasonic cleaning that we were able to find the cracks in the pulley wheel mentioned earlier.
+It is through the use of ultrasonic cleaning that enables us to find small things such as cracked pulley wheels in the derailleurs.

 Please Note: When I refer to a "worn out" derailleur I do not mean an abused derailleur.
 All bikes that have been cared for and ridden for years at some point will have a worn out derailleur.
 A worn out derailleur means that the bike has been used as it was intended when initially purchased.

-90% of all derailleurs function as designed after cleaning and lubricating.
+Ninety per cent of all derailleurs we see, function as designed after cleaning and lubricating.
 Some derailleurs are of such quality they should be restored, rather than replaced.
 Restoration means new pulley wheels, barrel adjusters, and cable clamp.
 These items are not very expensive and it is a shame to toss out a good derailleur because of a $20 part.

 This is a stock chainring for the Bafang BBS02 750 watt motor.
 It is made of stamped steel, comes with a plastic cover and has a very limited offset.
 Because if its limited offset it is, at times, inadequate for establishing a good chainline.
 Sometimes it works perfect and other times it will not work at all.
 The Bafang stock chainring for the 750 watt motor comes in three sizes, 44T, 46T and 48T, and all three have the same offset.
 The offset of a chainring is what moves the chain closer to the bike frame.
 If any bike requires more offset than a stock Bafang chainring supplies then a Lekkie chainring must be used.